colevandersWands/expanding-1/README.md

 * Completed Examples
     * [Do While](./completed-examples.md/#do-while)
     * [If in a For Loop](./completed-examples.md/#we-if-in-a-for-loop.md)
+    * (need more of these, but they can come from your practice or live examples)
 * The Exercises
     * [number 1](#1)
     * [number 2](#2)